JonathanBajada/react-native-custom-tabs/README.md

 # react-native-custom-tabs
-A custom bottom navigation bar which uses SVG with D3 to draw the tab bar shape.
+A custom bottom navigation bar which contains SVG by using D3 to draw the tab bar shape.